 —Alexander von Humboldt

 MAPE 2019 – UNDER CONSTRUCTION

-Punta Sal is a small touristic village in the extreme North of Peru.
-Approximately 100km far from the border of Ecuador.
+Punta Sal is a small touristic village located in the extreme North of Peru, approximately a hundred kilometers far from the border of Ecuador.
 It is situated on a long bay looking at the Pacific Ocean.

-In March 2020 the construction of project MAPE is close to completion but, temporary, on hold because of the spreading of the virus Covid 19.
+In March 2020 the construction of project MAPE was close to completion but put on hold because of the spreading of the virus Covid 19.
 In the meantime, we’ve almost lost our carpenter, but we did not.
 We schedule to restart the works in May 2021.